Mors Kochanski: Early life

 The Kochanski family immigrated to Canada from Poland in 1938.
 Mors, the fifth of six children, was born in 1940.
 His mother named him "Morris" but, because of a misunderstanding due to her Polish accent, the midwife wrote "Mors" on the birth certificate.

 Kochanski was brought up on a farm in Saskatchewan, where he worked and assisted his father, who had been a windmill carpenter in Poland and who fought for the Polish military during World War I. In his early school years, he travelled seven miles to and from school on a bush road.
 In 1954 his family moved to Prince Albert, where he frequented the local library and took particular interest in two books: an old Boy Scout manual, and The Ashley Book of Knots.
 Kochanski lasted only one year as a Scout, due to disappointment in what he perceived as a lack of seriousness on the part of his fellow scouts and the Scout Master's aversion to camp craft skills.

 Kochanski was a Sea Cadet for three years.
 He chose the Navy as a career and received a scholarship to the Canadian Services College, Royal Roads.
-While enrolled, he traveled by ship through the Panama Canal in the summer of 1959.
+While enrolled, he travelled by ship through the Panama Canal in the summer of 1959.
 He was hospitalized for five weeks during his studies due to mumps.
 This contributed to an honourable discharge.
 From 1960 to 1964, he studied arts and sciences at the University of Saskatchewan, taking classes in anthropology, psychology, geology and writing.